01The Basics of the Tool

 Therefore, while you can use trendlines as a guide, use more precise criteria for entering a trade, such as a move back in the trending direction, an engulfing pattern, or an indicator which adjusts more precisely and quickly to changes in volatility.

 If you use trendlines as just a guide, then you don't need to concern yourself with drawing trendlines along exact highs or lows.
 Draw "trendlines of best fit."
 The best fit trendlines still provide you with a visual trend and alert you to potential trade areas.

 In some cases drawing trendlines along extreme highs and lows works, but when it doesn't, draw trendlines of best fit.
 Since the trendline isn't being used as a trade signal, it still provides you with relevant information about the trend, without the need to constantly readjust it.

 Trendlines are a great tool, showcasing short-term trends within the overall trend.
 Pay attention to price action and always consider it when using trendlines.
 If the price makes lower lows and lower highs, it's still a downtrend even if the price moves above a descending trendline.

-Used improperly though, they become ineffective, resulting in a belief that prices have made a reversal when they really haven't, or that a trend has strength when price action suggests it doesn't.
+A key part of delving into technical analysis and trading off of charts, trendlines make an excellent tool for traders—if they're used correctly.
+Used improperly though, they become ineffective and even counterproductive, resulting in a belief that prices have made a reversal when they really haven't, or that a trend has strength when price action suggests it doesn't.

-The following characteristics can help you effectively use trendlines as part of your trading strategy.
+The following tips can help you effectively use trendlines as part of your trading strategy.